 A. In certain circumstances, costs incurred within 90 days prior to the grant award may be eligible for reimbursement.
 However, this does not include any costs associated with responding to this solicitation or in finalizing the application package.
 If costs are incurred before the award, they are incurred at the applicant's own risk.

 - Q. What kinds of LID projects are eligible?

-A. EPA is encouraging proposals that achieve measurable water quality improvements and provide for more widespread and ongoing implementation through establishing institutional capacity.
-The following are some examples of LID-related institutional capacity building and on-the-ground activities that are eligible under the RFIPs.
+A. The following are some examples of LID-related institutional capacity building and on-the-ground activities that are eligible under the RFP.

 - Develop and carry out laws, ordinances, and incentive programs to implement watershed programs such as systematic implementation of low impact development, land acquisition, and transfer of development rights.

 - Enhance and implement watershed protection and land use plans, stormwater controls and/or land development standards to achieve water quality objectives and maintain native vegetation and natural hydrology.
 Tools expected to be part of these improvements include watershed models predicting hydrologic impacts of alternative, future land cover conditions, development scenarios, and anticipated climate change impacts.

 - Implement watershed-based, interagency monitoring and project tracking systems to foster coordinated adaptive management to achieve TMDL and aquatic resource protection goals.

 - Increase data and information available to local decision-makers who write and implement laws, ordinances, and permits.

 - Implementing BMP's to reduce impervious surfaces in watersheds and drainages so as to protect and/or restore water quality and downstream beneficial uses, etc.